INET-HMGU/PhyHormInteractome/README.md

 The R-scripts are for analyses of

 - network communities
+- GO enrichment in communities
-- number of pathway contact points
+- number of pathway contact points between different phytohormone pathways
 - subsampling analysis of pathway contact points in PhyHormInteractome compared to interactome derived from IntAct and BioGRID database
+- estimating sampling sensitivity of the yeast two hybrid screen.